datamol-io/molfeat/docs/migration.md

 - pandas 2.2 or newer
 - scikit-learn 1.6 or newer
-- Transformers 4.57 through 5.x for the `transformer` extra, including co-installation with SAFE's Transformers 5 model stack
+- Transformers 4.57 through 5.x for the `transformer` extra, including co-installation with SAFE's Transformers 5 model stack outside Mac Intel.
+  Mac Intel uses Transformers 4.57 with PyTorch 2.2 and Python 3.11 or 3.12;
+  use safetensors checkpoints because current Transformers blocks pickle-based weights on PyTorch below 2.6.
+SAFE's notation core remains compatible there, but its model/training extras require a newer PyTorch build.

 Create a fresh environment rather than upgrading a long-lived 0.x environment in place: